CHAOS Challenge -- Combined (CT-MR) Healthy Abdominal Organ Segmentation: Discussions and Conclusion

 \subsection{Conclusions about Participating Models}

-Except for one, all teams involved in this challenge have used a modification of U-Net as a primary classifier or as a support system.
-However, the high variance between reported scores, even though they use the same baseline CNN structure, shows the interpretability of the model performance still relies on many parameters including architectural design, implementation, parametric modifications, and tuning.
-Although several common algorithmic properties can be derived for high-scoring models, an interpretation and/or explanation of why a particular model performs well or not is far from being trivial as even one of these factors is poorly determined.
-As discussed in the previous challenges, such an analysis is almost impossible to be performed on a heterogeneous set of models developed by different teams and programming environments.
-Moreover, the selection of evaluation metrics, their transformations to scoring, and calculation of the final scores might have a significant impact on the reported performances.
+Except for one, all teams involved in this challenge have used a modification of U-Net as a primary regressor model or as a support system.
+However, the high variance between reported scores shows that the understanding of the model performance still relies on many parameters including architectural design, implementation, parametric modifications, optimizations, and tuning.
+Although several common algorithmic properties can be derived for high-scoring models, an interpretation and/or explanation of why a particular model performs well or not is far from being trivial as relations among these factors are poorly defined.
+As discussed in the previous challenges, such an analysis is almost impossible on a heterogeneous set of models developed by different teams and programming environments.
+Moreover, the selection of evaluation metrics, their transformations to scoring, and calculation of the final scores might have an impact on the reported performances.